Odyssey MAX 10 FPGA Board Teardown

 For information on Wurh Elektronik WE-SMCW LEDs: [click here]

 Switches, pushbuttons, and DIP pins

 Other user IO is provided by DIP switches (Wurth), pushbutton switches (Omron), and two 15-pin gold plated headers (Wurth) that give the Odyssey MAX 10 FPGA evaluation board the appearance similar to the dual inline packages (DIPs) common in the ‘80s and ‘90s.
 This DIP structure is good for easy prototyping and debug.
-Additionally, a close look at the pinout shows that it's compatible with the Arduino Nano boards (Note: Pin 1 on J4 does NOT align with the pin 1 silk screen label for Arduino on the MAX 10 FPGA board.)
+Additionally, a close look at the pinout shows that it's compatible with the Arduino Nano boards.

 Audio input circuit